 Method 5: Recover Permanently Deleted Files from an Older Backup

-One of the oldest data recovery features present in Windows 11 is the Backup and Restore feature.
-This feature comes from Windows 7 (and Windows Vista), and it lets you create a complete image of your computer and recover lost data from it.
+One of the oldest data recovery features still present in Windows 11 is Backup and Restore, carried over from Windows 7 (and Windows Vista).
+If you’ve previously configured it, this tool can create a complete system image or back up selected files and folders, giving you a way to recover lost data.

 The biggest advantage of the Backup and Restore feature is the fact that the system image created with it contains a full copy of all drives required for Windows to run, so you can use it to address even the most desperate cases of data loss.
 In Windows 11, you can also recover your Microsoft Store apps and OneDrive folders.